dikortis/LetsTalkETC/Episodes/Episode_15.md

-should or it ought to be if we're going the direction we're going a hell of a lot higher assurance than anything else out there in the in the cryptocurrency space at the moment so
+should or it ought to be if we're going the direction we're going a hell of a lot higher assurance than anything else out there in the cryptocurrency space at the moment so

 **Carlo Vicari:**
-so - - for people
+so for people
 like me the non developers of the world it kind of sounds like everybody else are the engineers blowing up the what